AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Updated documentation on the Shared audiences integration.
  [Read more](../../integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md)

-The following technotes have been updated: [SMS connector protocol and settings](https://helpx.adobe.com/campaign/kb/sms-connector-protocol-and-settings.html) and [Sequence auto generation](https://helpx.adobe.com/campaign/kb/sequence_auto_generation.html#Switchtoadedicatedsequence).
+The following technote has been updated: [SMS connector protocol and settings](https://helpx.adobe.com/campaign/kb/sms-connector-protocol-and-settings.html).

 The Technical workflows section has been updated.
 [Read more](../../workflow/using/about-technical-workflows.md)

 The Campaign Domain Name Setup procedure has been improved and updated.

-The Migration procedure for Android Apps from Google Cloud Messaging (GCM) to Firebase Cloud Messaging (FCM) has been updated.
-[Read more](https://helpx.adobe.com/campaign/kb/migrate-to-fcm.html)

 The Campaign Hardware Sizing Guide has been updated.
 [Read more](https://helpx.adobe.com/campaign/kb/hardware-sizing-guide.html)